sibaram-srs/terraform-azure-modular-infrastructure/README.md

 ## License

-This project is intended for learning, experimentation, and infrastructure automation practice.
+This project is open-source for learning and demonstration purposes.

+⭐ If you like this project

+Give it a ⭐ on GitHub and feel free to fork it!